HarrisonKing1618/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A scripts that print hello world
+a script that prints confused smiley